hexarad/optirad-docs/_docs/how-to-begin.md

 ---
 # Enter your reporter details

-B﻿efore you can use Opitrad you need to enter some data about the doctors that will appear on the roster.
+Before you can use Opitrad you need to enter some data about the doctors that will appear on the roster.

-S﻿tart by going to Network Level -> Add Reporter
+Start by going to Network Level -> Add Reporter

 # Enter your organisation details